Right to sit in the United States: History

-In the late 1800s and early 1900s, during the Progressive Era, numerous states passed laws granting workers the right to suitable seats, specifically for women workers.
+In the late 1800s and early 1900s, during the Progressive Era, numerous states, territories, and cities passed laws, minimum wage orders, and other regulations granting workers the right to suitable seats, specifically for women workers.
 According to a report by the sociologist Annie Marion MacLean, 22 states had passed suitable seating laws for women workers by 1897.

 By 1915, only four states lacked a suitable seating law for women workers: Idaho, Mississippi, Nevada, and New Mexico.
 Principles of Labor Legislation, a foundational labor law text written in 1916 by John R. Commons and John Bertram Andrews, noted that an aspect of early 20th century labor reforms that is "[p]articularly striking is the special protection of women manifested in the laws on seats, toilets, and dressing-rooms."
 At the time, all right to sit legislation in the United States was gendered, applying specifically to women workers.
 They write that as "far back as the end of the 'seventies the dangers of constant standing for salesgirls were recognized, and it was urged that they be furnished seats and allowed to use them."
 They note that the first state to pass right to sit legislation for women workers was New York in 1881.
 By 1916, almost every state had such a right to sit law for women workers.
 Most state laws covered manufacturing and mechanical jobs, with some states covering virtually all jobs.
 Commons and Andrews claimed that these early right to sit laws were "of little real importance in protecting health...since it is practically impossible to see that employers and foremen allow the seats to be used even when provided."